Stormur/OrderlyAdverbs/README.md

 ## Explanation of files and codes

 The main script is `ADVextractor.py`, which is meant to be launched from this repository by giving the path to a single CoNLL-U file, a folder containing CoNLL-U files, or a mixture of both.
 The script then proceeds to create a folder which contains different files with statistics about adverbs (`ADV`) in the data.
+Outputs for all the treebanks discussed in the paper are already provided.

 * `ADV_advmod.tsv`: the distribution over parts of speech of all syntactic words receiving the `advmod` relation in the data, and, for every part of speech, the distribution over lemmas.
 * `ADV_coinc.tsv`: a list of `ADV` form types coinciding with forms of other parts of speech in the data, with the given part of speech, the lemma and morphological features of the coinciding form.